t-drape/flight_booker/README.md

 Instead of passing a string or a symbol, pass the function.
 How I understand this to work is,
 1. The Flight calls the display function, flight_date_formatted in my case.
 2. The form submits Flight.return_value.
 In my failed cases, I tried to have :start or 'start' as my return value.
 This worked to put Flight.start as the return string.
 But I wanted Flight.start formatted in YY/MM/DD/HH/mm.
 So, I tried to call the function directly on either the symbol or the string.
 As you can imagine, neither classes have a function called start_stripped.
 In the end, the solution was to simply pass the function as the return value, so the form calls Flight.start_stripped, which returns just the numbers I wanted.

+The next error I encountered was matching the searched date to the flight dates.
+I ran into the same issue with the datetime being too complex.
+This time, I queried the database to find all the flights that had the correct arriving and departing airports.
+Once I had those, I looped over them to find the ones whose start_stripped times were the same as the user inputted time.
+This works, however, this is not efficient memory wise.